Information on how the games will be set up and run, as well as how the seasons will be structured.

 Officials

-We will utilize only one official per game, if a volunteer is present.
 The majority of Society members who voted agreed that we would like our games to be as close to USA Hockey rules as possible.
 That being said, volunteer officials will be primarily responsible for dropping the puck at face-offs, calling off-sides and icing, and calling any obvious penalties.
 Outside of that we ask volunteers to call what they're comfortable with.

 Resources for potential volunteers can be found here ---> USA Hockey Rules and Resources